dustinkredmond/FXTrayIcon/README.md

 And if you need access to the timeline of the animation for any reason, just use `trayIcon.getTimeline()`

 There is a full working program in the test folder called Animation.
-It will show you everything you to know.
+It will show you everything you need to know.
 The JavaDocs are also available and are very thorough.